 Not everyone agrees.

-Perhaps surprisingly, the theory of universal egoism is commonly held by psychologists, biologists, and even economists– partly due to its simplicity and lack of nuance (Batson et al., 2020).
+The theory of universal egoism is commonly held by psychologists, biologists, and economists, partly due to its simplicity and lack of nuance (Batson et al., 2020).

 According to this model, the goal or motivation behind each act is self-benefit.